ilyaas17/GithubAccountFinder/README.md

 ## Project Discription

 The project is linked to a Github RestAPI, which provides crucial information towards the success of this project.
 It provides names & link to any GitHub Repository that you query.
-For more, please check out the directions given below.
+For further directions, please check out the directions given below.

 ## Used Technologies

 React.js, HTML, CSS and Postman API.

-## FSTProject2

-## How to Initiate?
+### How to Initiate?

 In the project directory, you can run: